Penguins hand Devils second straight loss

 Tristan Jarry, the Penguins' backup goalie, made 36 saves to even his record at 3-3-0.
 Taylor Hall scored for New Jersey, which lost its second in a row.

 Bryan Rust had the secondary assist, giving him 13 points in 12 games.
-The Penguins broke it open early in the second.
+The Penguins broke it open early in the third.

 After Alex Galchenyuk fanned on a shot from the slot, the puck slid back to McCann at the center point.
 He moved into the right circle and blasted a shot past Blackwood's glove to make it 3-1 at 2:05.
 Marino upped it to 4-1 at 2:30 on a screened shot from the right point.
-It was the rookie defenseman's second career goal and gave him a four-game point streak.
+The rookie defenseman's second career goal gave him a four-game point streak.

 It also chased Blackwood for Domingue.